chigh/hategroup-dnsbl/README.md

 Importing the generated file will over-write all entries in the Response Policy in which this list is imported.

 - *hategrp.rpz_BAM-import.txt*
-	- A file to be imported into BlueCat Address Manager to create a Response Policy.
-Importing these object into the Response Policy will completely overwrite any existing records.
+	- A file to be imported into BlueCat Address Manager to create a Response Policy. ***Note*** Importing these objects into a Response Policy will completely overwrite any existing records.

 ## Sources